-If you are a small farmer, buying pre-made seed starting mix can get a bit pricey.
-You want quality seeding mix, but you don't want to spend a fortune.
+If you are a small farmer or want to grow a lot of plants from seed, buying pre-made seed starting mix can get a bit pricey.
+You want a quality seeding mix, but you don't want to spend a fortune.
 That's why many small farmers do not buy pre-made seeding mix.
-If you can buy the basic ingredients in bulk, it's easy to make your own seed starting mix and not spend too much money on it.
+If you can buy the primary ingredients in bulk, it's easy to make a seed starting mix and not spend too much money on it.
 The best part is that you can tell exactly what is going into your seed starting mix, which is ideal if you are an organic farmer.

-It can be much easier to buy large amounts of the basic ingredients for seed starting mix, compared to buying it already made.
-And you can use your own compost to make seed mix--just screen it first by passing it through a framed screen fitted over a wheelbarrow or other large container to sift out large particles, rocks or other foreign material.
-If you are composting on your farm, this can save a ton of money.
-It can also reduce the amount of dust that's released into the air, making it less messy.
+It can be much easier to buy large amounts of the essential ingredients for seed starting mix than buying it already made.
+And you can use your compost to make seed mix—screen it first by passing it through a framed screen fitted over a wheelbarrow or other large container to sift out large particles, rocks, or other foreign material.
+Composting on your farm can save you a ton of money if you previously bought compost to amend your soil.

 - One part perlite